Wednesday June 28, 2022, 12:00 PM - Tuesday, August 29, 2023, 2:00 PM EDT

 Create an assignment or activity for an online class

 Writing Course Objectives: Bloom’s Taxonomy and student learning objectives; assigned readings about writing learning objectives.

 10 unique learning objectives

-Creating Valid Assessments & Alternative Assessments: using rubrics and test blueprints; effective multiple choice and essay questions; designing and evaluating students without using tests for small and large classes; assigned readings on how to write valid assessment items.
+Creating Valid Assessments & Alternative Assessments: using rubrics and test blueprints; practical multiple choice and essay questions; designing and evaluating students without using tests for small and large classes; assigned readings on how to write aligned assessment items.

-Final copy of Teaching Philosophy Statement to include educational theories/strategies from course.
+Final copy of Teaching Philosophy Statement to include educational theories/strategies from the course.

-Writing a Syllabus & Reflections on Teaching: purpose of a syllabus; legal requirements of teaching; student/academic honor codes; student study habits; assigned reading on plagiarism and the purpose of a syllabus.
+Writing a Syllabus & Reflections on Teaching: the purpose of a syllabus; legal requirements of teaching; student/academic honor codes; student study habits; assigned reading on plagiarism and the definition of a syllabus.

 Syllabus based on topics in the lecture.